 The current reality is that U.S. politics is the leitmotif of all my travel discussions around the world every day.
 I thought it would end with the election but it has only intensified.
 Sometimes overt, sometimes with a wink-wink innuendo, from Kenya to Russia (especially Russia) to Turkey, to Jordan, all conversations begin or end with President Trump.
 So how to share this new reality with those thinking about travel?
 Here are a few examples of discussions I have had abroad.

 Trying to put it all together.
 Sometimes coherently, sometimes less so.

 In Germany and Jordan, immigration is always a concern.
 Never confrontationally, but in an inquiring “what do you personally believe” way.
 In Russia, support for President Putin seems strong from everyone I meet.
-(As I finish this article I hear about the large demonstrations in Russia–telling me I need to return soon to recalibrate my conclusions.)
 They don’t understand the American concern about a close relationship between President Trump and President Putin.
 In all honesty, I did not bring up hacking and wiretapping since they did not.

 The bottom line of writing about and promoting international travel is telling what the traveler can expect abroad.
 Five star hotels, wonderful cruises, private tastings and tours are what I love to experience and share.
 But I also want my readers to know how I felt on tour and today that means whether I feel welcome around the world.

 The reactions may not be what you expect.
 In fact, I have been shocked at how most strangers I have met since the election go out of their way to meet and welcome me.
 They are searching for honest open discussions to what they find confusing coverage of the U.S. change in government and direction.
 I have yet to feel unwelcome or stigmatized as an American traveling around the world in the Trump era.
 That is what I want to share.